-It is very important to be safe when searching for accomodation, especially when using flatforms and social media.
-Unfortunately we sometimes get notified of scams.
+It is very important to be safe when searching for accommodation, especially when using platforms and social media.
+Unfortunately, we sometimes get notified of scams.
 It is important that you look for the warning signs when you are booking a room.
-Therefore we have set out some safety tips for you.
+Therefore, we have set out some safety tips for you.

 11 safety tips to avoid a rental scam

 - Never transfer money to a landlord who claims to be abroad and will therefore post you the keys.
 This is the most common way of scamming.

 - Be careful when a landlord wants you to transfer money to a non Dutch banking account.